thuchoang90/thuchoang90.github.io/_posts/2022-12-30-RISC-V-Integration.md

 **Week #7:**&nbsp;&nbsp;&nbsp;&nbsp;Course Summary
 <br>
 - *Description:*&nbsp;&nbsp;&nbsp;&nbsp;Review from soft to hard (top-down): software and boot flow, device tree, toolchain and ISA, hardware and system architecture, Makefile system, and system (Scala) modification.
-Then, review how to add custom hardware to the system and control it in software after boot.
+Then, review how to add custom hardware and control it in the software after boot.
 - *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Reviewing all the knowledge and concluding what students have learned.